 Dependent upon TSA sample size and the nature of overlays with other TSAs, these rims will be collapsed to varying degrees in different TSAs.
 The full specification always applies to the total universe.
 The Social Grade and Household Size targets are derived from the NRS.

-Total universe targets are also applied to control ethnicity for White, Asian, Black and other non-white backgrounds in London and for the entire UK.
+Total universe targets are also applied to control ethnicity for White, Asian, Black and other ethnic category backgrounds in London and for the entire UK.
 Control is also applied to correct for the oversampling in segments identified as ethnic.

 The final rim weights also control representation of Welsh language speakers (in Wales only).
 These targets are derived from an average of previous RAJAR reported populations of Welsh Understanding / Fluency.